jawilk/balancer-exchange-python/README.md

 Unofficial Python wrapper for balancer.exchange, for pools see https://pools.balancer.exchange/#/.
 Balancer documentation https://docs.balancer.finance/

+The author is in no way affiliated with or funded by Balancer, balancer.finance, or any subsidiaries or affiliates of any of the previously mentioned entities.

 ## Dependencies
 - web3 https://github.com/ethereum/web3.py
 - gql https://github.com/graphql-python/gql